tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_resource_descriptions.md

 ## Recognize the difference between reference docs versus user guides

-One thing to keep in mind is the difference between reference docs and user guides/tutorials:
+Given how brief the user description is, one thing to keep in mind is the difference between reference docs and user guides/tutorials:

 * **Reference guides**: Concise, bare-bones information that developers can quickly reference.
 * **User guides/tutorials**: More elaborate detail about everything, including step-by-step instructions, code samples, concepts, and procedures.